 If you were purchasing a vehicle through a traditional dealership, now would likely be the time that you’d test drive it to see if it matches your needs.
 When you buy a car with Carvana, you forego a traditional test drive.
 Instead, you test drive the vehicle when it’s delivered (we’ll get to that later).
 If this scares you from proceeding, know that each Carvana vehicle comes with a seven-day money-back guarantee.
 Think of this return policy as an extended test-drive in your day-to-day environment.

 Step 2: Trade-Ins and FinancingSo you’ve found the car you’re looking for and are ready to make a purchase.
 That was easy!
 Now it’s time to get the ball rolling.
-Click the “Get Started” button,where you will be asked to create an account if you don’t have one already.
+Click the “Get Started” button, where you will be asked to create an account if you don’t have one already.

 If you opt to finance through Carvana, it will ask you to enter your date of birth and income.
-Then they will perform a soft credit check, which won’t harm your credit score, and provide you with a pre-qualified financing offer for your auto loan.
+Then they will perform a soft credit check, which won’t harm your credit score, and will provide you with a pre-qualified financing offer for your auto loan.
 The default is a 72-month loan, the maximum allowed, which you can shorten.
 This offer will be valid for 45 days.

 Keep in mind that Carvana provides financing to even customers with bad credit who might otherwise have trouble securing financing from outside lenders.
 While there is no minimum credit score required, you must make at least $833 per month to qualify for financing.
-Also, you might be at least 18 years old and no co-signers or co-applicants are allowed.
+Also, you must be at least 18 years old and no co-signers or co-applicants are allowed.

 Paying With Outside Financing

-You should have your pre-qualification ready and your information handy.
+For this step you should have your pre-qualification ready and your information handy.
 You will need to enter your loan details during this part of the purchase process.

 Paying with Cash